 However, a couple may wish to undergo this process in order for both women to participate in the pregnancy actively.
 It is their choice.

-Is reciprocal IVF permitted in Australia?
+Is reciprocal IVF covered by insurance?